 If you are not okay with the Medicare changes that your plan makes, you can always switch plans.
 Again, the reason your carrier must send you the ANOC in September is so you have time to switch plans during the Annual Election Period (AEP).

 Medicare’s website can provide you with a list of Medicare Advantage plans and Part D drug plans being offered in your county for next year.
-Contact Boomer Benefits to do a free review and analysis for you.
-We will take your list of medications and your list of preferred providers to search for a plan that will most closely match your individual needs and budget.

 What is the Annual Election Period?